PhoenixBasics/phoenixbasics.github.io/stepausersignin.md

 end
 ```

-Finally - we'll remove the templates we don't need - delete `templates/signup/user/edit.html.eex`, `templates/signup/user/index.html.eex`, and `templates/signup/user/show.html.eex`.
+Next we'll remove the templates we don't need - delete `templates/signup/user/edit.html.eex`, `templates/signup/user/index.html.eex`, and `templates/signup/user/show.html.eex`.
 There is also a `Back` link in our `templates/signup/user/new.html.eex` template that points to a route we're not going to have yet.
 Let's just delete the line.
 The result looks like this:

 ```
 <h2>New User</h2>